seantauber/seantauber/README.md

 Here's how it works:

-1. **Automated Updates**: The repository list you see above is automatically updated daily using GitHub Actions.
+1. **Automated Updates**: The repository list you see below is automatically updated daily using GitHub Actions that I've set up to run the AI pipeline.
 2. **Starred Repositories**: The content is based on my GitHub starred repositories, reflecting my current interests and valuable finds in the tech world.
 3. **AI-Powered Organization**: An AI model (GPT-3.5-turbo) is used to categorize and organize the repositories, ensuring that the list remains well-structured and informative.
 4. **Minimal Manual Intervention**: Once set up, this page requires little to no manual updating.
 All I need to do is star a new repo and it will automatically be categorized and added to this document.
+When I remove a repo from my starred list, the AI automatically removes it from this page.

+**Why use AI for this?**: The key thing that the LLM-based solution is doing is dynamically deciding what categories should exist on this and how to group my starred repos into those categories.
+It also reassess and changes the categories and groupings over time as the starred repos change.
+It does all of this without the need for me to decide in advance what cateogories it should consider or to pre-train the model on categories.
+Implementing this algorithm is extremely simple compared to implementing a solution with a more traditional ML/AI approach that doesn't have the NLP reasoning capabilities of an LLM.

 ## 📚 Table of Contents